appris/appris/data/README.md

     [The et al. 2016](https://pubmed.ncbi.nlm.nih.gov/27572102/)).
     Peptide-spectrum matches (PSMs) that had a Posterior Error Probability (PEP) of lower than 0.001 were allowed as long as they were fully tryptic peptides and had no more than 2 missed cleavages.
+Only peptides with at least 2 valid PSMs across the 7 studies are considered by PROTEO.

 + __Reliability labels__ of APPRIS